What Do C and H Mean on a Car Dashboard Gauge?

 • Drive belt failure

-After your vehicle has been turned off for a while and cooled down — if you feel comfortable doing so, you can check the coolant level.
-If the coolant level is too low and you have some coolant readily available, then add some.
-After that, restart the engine.
+After your vehicle has been turned off for a while and cooled down, you can check the coolant level if you feel comfortable doing so.
+If the coolant level is too low and you have some readily available coolant, add some.
+After that, try restarting the engine.